Mohamed9x60/Subdomain_Takeover/README.md

 ## 📜 **Legal Disclaimer**
 ❗ **Unauthorized use of this tool is strictly the responsibility of the user.**
-NetVuln is developed for **educational purposes and security testing of your own systems only**.
+Subdomain Takeover is developed for **educational purposes and security testing of your own systems only**.

 ---